 A recent mental health survey has revealed almost 8 out of 10 people believe social media has a negative impact on the mental health of young people and their families, with respondents calling for greater investment in mental health education and parenting support.
 The results have been published by the charity Fegans to coincide with World Mental Health Day taking place on 10th October, which this year carries the theme of ‘Young people and mental health in a changing world’.

 Fegans also took the opportunity to encourage participants to think about what they could do personally to help make a positive difference in their communities.
-Practical suggestions which proved popular included learning more about mental health illness (58%), scheduling in ‘me time’ (55%) and playing more with their children or grandchildren (51%).
+Practical suggestions that proved popular included learning more about mental health illness (58%), scheduling in ‘me time’ (55%), and playing more with their children or grandchildren (51%).

 Despite doubling the number of counselling sessions Fegans provides for children in schools and its centres over the past two years, demand for its services continues to rise and the charity is constantly recruiting more counsellors.
 This is reflective of the national picture, with Public Health England reporting that only 25% of children needing professional therapeutic support actually receive it.

 Fegans CEO, Ian Soars, said: ‘At Fegans we have faced a huge escalation in both numbers of young people being referred for counselling and the level of complexity of their needs.
 As a charity, we are doing all we can to ensure that we reach as many children and families in need as possible, but more collaborative work needs to be done at all levels in society to meet the mental health needs of young people in a changing world.